MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-manage-report-layouts.md

 * The company logo and its position.
 * General page settings, such as margins and background images.

-A [!INCLUDE[d365fin](includes/d365fin_md.md)] can be set up with multiple report layouts, which you can switch among as required.
+A report can be set up with multiple report layouts, which you can switch among as required.
 You can use one of the built-in report layouts or you can create custom report layouts and assign them to your reports as needed.
 For more information, see [Create a Custom Report or Document Layout](ui-how-create-custom-report-layout.md).

 There are two types of report layouts that you can use on reports; Word and RDLC.